“His Entire Body Was Shutting Down": New State Rankings Show Gaps in High School Athlete Safety

 By mid-afternoon on August 1, 2017, the temperature in Stockton, Calif. was at least 105 degrees.
 Thirteen-year-old Jayden Galbert complained to his mother, Shynelle Jones, about the heat, but didn’t want to skip preseason football practice and hurt his chances of making the freshman football team.
 Instead, he showed up, pushed himself to participate, and then collapsed on the field.
 “He started vomiting and he was shaking,” Jones says.
 “He couldn’t see.
 He was trying to focus, but he couldn’t.”
 Jayden was eventually airlifted to UC Davis Medical Center, where he was diagnosed with exertional heat stroke, which in turn led to rhabdomyolysis, a dangerous condition in which muscle breakdown can cause kidney damage.
 “His entire body was shutting down and I almost lost him,” Jones wrote on Facebook shortly afterwards.

 At the time, California’s high schools were not required to follow national best practice standards for preventing and treating heat stroke — guidelines that include having cold water tubs on hand in case players overheat, among other cooling treatments.
 And they’re still not, according to a new study conducted by the Korey Stringer Institute at the University of Connecticut that ranks all 50 states and the District of Columbia on whether they’ve implemented key sports safety policies that can prevent serious injuries and deaths of high school athletes.
-California ranks nearly last on the list and hasn’t implemented any of the best practice policies for preventing heat stroke, but many other states also faired poorly.
+California ranks nearly last on the list and hasn’t implemented any of the best practice policies for preventing heat stroke, but many other states also fared poorly.

 The policies included in the study cover “the four Hs: head, heart, heat and hemoglobin,” which together account for 90% of all sport-related deaths, says Samantha Scarneo, vice president for sport safety at the Korey Stringer Institute.
 But these policies aren’t uniformly implemented, which leaves many of the nation’s high school athletes at risk as students head back to school.
-No one knows just how many students have been hurt or died due to the lack of implementation, because high school sports injuries and deaths are not tracked by state.
+No one knows just how many student athletes have been hurt or died in each state due to the lack of implementation, because those numbers are not tracked.

 In California alone, there were more than 808,000 high school sports participants during the 2017-2018 school year, according to information released earlier this month by the California Interscholastic Federation.
 The state has several important measures in place, like requiring automated external defibrillators (AEDs) for cases of sudden cardiac arrest, and detailed return-to-play policies for players who are diagnosed with a concussion.
 But California also has the dubious distinction of being the only state that doesn’t regulate athletics trainers in any way.
 Trainers are often the ones to make calls about pulling a kid off the field or prescribing treatment.
 Despite several past legislative attempts, “the biggest concern in California is that the state does not require athletics trainers to be licensed,” Scarneo says.
 “Without any type of knowledge of who they are and what their training is, it makes it really difficult to actually trust that they know what they’re doing.”